Saikarthik-Ramakrishnan/ca-fpga-engine/README.md

 cell" principle the compute side is built on, which is the real reason I want this project to end at flip-dots and not an LED matrix.

-## Where things stand: Phase 1 — software prototype, plus a parallelism benchmark
+## Phase 1 — software prototype + parallelism benchmark

 `software_prototype/cellnet_console.html` is a single self-contained HTML file, no dependencies, no build step.
 Open it in a browser and that's the